Curtis Blaydes: Ultimate Fighting Championship

 Blaydes faced Jairzinho Rozenstruik on September 25, 2021, at UFC 266.
 Blaydes won the fight via unanimous decision.

 Blaydes faced Chris Daukaus on March 26, 2022, at UFC on ESPN 33.
 He won the fight via TKO early in the second round.
 The win also earned him the Performance of the Night award.

 Blaydes faced Tom Aspinall on July 23, 2022, at UFC Fight Night 208.
 Blaydes won the fight via TKO after Aspinall suffered a knee injury and was unable to defend himself in the opening minute of the fight.

 Blaydes faced Sergei Pavlovich on April 22, 2023, at UFC Fight Night 222.
 He lost the fight via technical knockout in the first round.

 Blaydes was scheduled to face Jailton Almeida on November 4, 2023, at UFC Fight Night 231.
 However, Blaydes withdrew for unknown reasons and was replaced by Derrick Lewis.
 The pair was rescheduled for UFC 299 on March 9, 2024.
 After being taken down nine times in round one, Blaydes won the fight by technical knockout in round two.
 This fight earned him another Performance of the Night award.

 Blaydes faced Tom Aspinall in a rematch for the Interim UFC Heavyweight Championship on July 27, 2024 at UFC 304.
 He lost the fight by knockout one minute into the first round.

 Blaydes was scheduled to face Rizvan Kuniev on February 22, 2025 at UFC Fight Night 252.
 However, the bout was moved to March 8, 2025 at UFC 313 for unknown reasons.
 A few hours before the event took place, Blaydes withdrew due to an undisclosed illness and the bout was scrapped.
 The bout was rescheduled for May 17, 2025 at UFC Fight Night 256.
 In turn, the bout was moved once again and eventually took place on June 21, 2025 at UFC on ABC 8.
 Blaydes won the fight by split decision.
 11 out of 13 media sources scored the fight in favor of Kuniev.

+Blaydes faced Josh Hokit on April 11, 2026 at UFC 327.
+Blaydes lost the bout by unanimous decision in what several media outlets described as a Fight of the Year contender.
+This fight earned him a $100,000 Fight of the Night award.
+Blaydes set a UFC record with Hokit for most combined significant strikes in a UFC heavyweight bout, landing 174 of the 351 total.

+Blaydes was scheduled to face Waldo Cortes-Acosta on September 19, 2026 at UFC 331.
+However, the bout was shifted to one week prior to September 12, 2026 at UFC Fight Night 288.
+Blaydes won the fight by unanimous decision.